dguzman9688678/arcsec-identity-daniel-guzman/README.md

 ---

+## Quality Assurance

+- Complete documentation ensures all intellectual property aspects are defined and protected.

+---

 ## Example: ARCSEC Folder and JSON Files

 ArcSec Protocol organizes all required files using a standardized folder structure for each IP deployment: